platformx-peakwork/accommodation-api-client-example/Readme.md

 complex cases involving daily prices as well as person prices, see the Accommodation API documentation.

-# Notes on Implementation
+# Implementation

 ## Technology
 * java
 * maven

 ## gRPC Java Generation

+gRPC uses protoc with a special gRPC plugin to generate code from the proto file.
+As a result, we get generated gRPC client and server code along with the data access objects for an any preferred language(s).

+To learn more about protocol buffers, including how to install protoc with the gRPC plugin in your chosen language, see the protocol buffers documentation.

-In order to connect to the Accommodation API service the example implementation uses gRPC Java service stubs generated from the Protobuf API definition.
-For more information on gRPC/Protobuf see the section Links.
+In order to connect to the Accommodation API service the example implementation uses Java gRPC service stubs generated from the Protobuf API definition.
+For the generation of a Java gRPC client classes the implementation uses Protobuf Maven Plugin, see Links section.

 # API Notes

+## gRPC/Protobuf
+The Accommodation API, both the payload entities and a services, is defined in language-neutral, platform-neutral way using Protobuf.
+For more information on gRPC/Protobuf see the section Links, also see 'gRPC Java Generation section'.

 ## Error Handling